 You can focus more on enjoying your smoothie than worrying about the cleanup.

 Oh, actually, there’s one more thing I want to converse about.
-The last feature you’re gonna love is it’s a space-saving design.
+The last feature you’re gonna love is its space-saving design.
 How so?
 Well, take a look at this:

 It’s definitely easier to store than having a big adapter that may take a lot of unnecessary space.
 The blade is even compatible with the blending bowl kit, so it’s like two birds, one stone.
 In this case, two containers, one blade base.

 Self-detect has its own advantages and disadvantages.
 Let’s save the best for last, so let’s start with the drawbacks.

 It’s a smart innovation, but it’s far from perfect.
 It can get frustrating if you’re a beginner.
 With the Vitamix Blending Cup, there will be times in which your blender will not detect your container.